Colleges, School and Institutes

 , King's College London31 Aug 2018 → 31 Aug 2020

 My teaching and research at the University of Birmingham focuses on contemporary literature.
 Prior to joining Birmingham I was a postdoctoral research associate at King’s College London, working on the European Research Council-funded project, “Ego-Media: The Impact of New Media on Forms and Practices of Self-Presentation” (2014-2019).
 Before this I completed a doctorate at the University of Oxford, a Masters at the University of Edinburgh and my undergraduate at the University of Oxford.
-I went to school in the USA, Germany and, in the UK, a struggling comprehensive.
+Despite a very English accent, I was born in the USA and schooled there, Germany and in the British state school system.

 My first book, Literature and the Rise of the Interview examines the rise of the interview in literary culture and was published by OUP in 2018.

 My second book project examines the intersection between literature and computing since the Second World War.

 I am also an affiliate researcher at King’s College London as part of the European Research Council-funded Ego Media project (2014-2019), which deploys interdisciplinary approaches to examine the forms and representations of social media.

 I am interested in supervising projects on any aspect of 20th and 21st century literature related to my specific research interests.